 Posted by Boy Bambooart on Thursday, November 21, 2019

 Chiang Mai – Mana Bamboo Tattoo, which has been specializing in this style since 2010.

 Pai – Space Bamboo Tattoo.
 Owned by Adam who’s a highly regarded traditional stick & poke bamboo tattooist in Pai.

 Bangkok – BT Tattoo.
 Long regarded as one of the best places in Bangkok to get one.
 Prices from 1,500 Baht by award winning tattooists.

 Pattaya – Max Bamboo Tattoo.
 Located on Second road in the city centre.
 A small shop but with good reputation for clean tattoo design work

 Koh Chang – Boy Bamboo Art.
 Located in the backpackers area of Lonely beach

 Koh Samui – The Bamboo Rooms.
 This expert Thai tattooist divides his time between the UK and shop in Bophut fisherman’s village on Samui.

 Koh Pa Ngan – Ink Point.
-Professional artists in Thongsala who can create unique bamboo tattoo designs for you.
+Professional artists in Thongsala who can create unique designs for you.